trading-app-ca/part-a-docs/README.md

 **Why:** To trade and manage her portfolio on the go

 * As Kate, I want the website to be fully responsive so that I can trade and manage my portfolio easily on my smartphone.

-**Persona:** Daniel, a tablet user
-**What:** Wants to access the platform on his tablet
-**Why:** To have a better viewing experience than on a mobile phone but more portable than a laptop

-* As Daniel, I want the website to adapt to my tablet’s screen size so that I can have a better viewing experience while still being portable.

 **Persona:** Oliver, a desktop user
 **What:** Wants to access the platform on his desktop